top of page

 1. Evaluation pressure increases

-2. Your identity as a performer feels threatened
+2. Your sense of identity as a musician feels at stake

 5. The experience reinforces the identity story beneath it